THE ART OF BRINGING PEOPLE TOGETHER

-Our mission is to create a safe, communal space for all kinds of artists and art enthusiasts.
-We believe in unlocking the creativity within each of us - offering a wide range of classes, workshops, gallery shows, and events for the entire community.
+Our mission is to create a safe, communal space for all kinds of artists, art enthusiasts, and our community.
+We believe in unlocking the creativity and fun-loving spirit within each of us.
+We offer a wide range of classes, workshops, community events, gallery shows, and communal space for various community groups.
 Whether you’re a professional looking for new inspiration, a new student seeking to learn and have fun, or if you’re simply interested in picking up a new hobby or strolling through our Art Gallery, the Beach Art Center welcomes you.

 We are open to the public and offer the following services:

 "Art on the Rocks" (Make it, Take it Classes)

 Gift Shop featuring Local Art

 Art Center Membership (with perks!)